tetratelabs/wazero/site/content/docs/_index.md

 * Compile - In wazero, compile means prepares a binary, or a host module to be instantiated.
 This is implemented differently based on whether a runtime is a compiler or an interpreter.
 * [Compiled Module][CompiledModule] - a prepared and ready to be instantiated object created vi Compilation phrase.
 This can be used in instantiation multiple times to create multiple and isolated sandbox from a single Wasm binary.
 * Instantiate - In wazero, instantiate means allocating [a sandbox][SandboxedModule] for a [Compiled Module][CompiledModule] and associating it with a unique name.
 This includes running any start functions.
 The result of instantiation is a module whose exported functions can be called.
-* Interpreter - In wazero, an interpreter is a runtime configured to
-* Compiler - In wazero, an compiler is a runtime configured to compile modules to platform-specific machine code.

 ## Architecture